ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 # Setting up a Keycloak Server

-Keycloak supports [multiple ways](https://www.keycloak.org/docs/latest/server_installation/index.html#_operating-mode) to be set up.
+Keycloak supports [multiple ways](https://www.keycloak.org/docs/latest/server_installation/index.html#_operating-mode){:target="_blank" rel="noopener noreferrer"} to be set up.
-For non-production purposes, it's easiest to just [download](https://www.keycloak.org/downloads.html) and run the standalone.
+For non-production purposes, it's easiest to just [download](https://www.keycloak.org/downloads.html){:target="_blank" rel="noopener noreferrer"} and run the standalone, which we will do here.
+For actual deployments that are going to be run in production you'll need to configure a shared database for Keycloak storage and set up Keycloak to run in a cluster to avoid a [single point of failure](https://en.wikipedia.org/wiki/Single_point_of_failure){:target="_blank" rel="noopener noreferrer"}.

 At the time of writing, the latest release version was `6.0.1`.

 ```bash
 $ curl https://downloads.jboss.org/keycloak/6.0.1/keycloak-6.0.1.zip --output keycloak-6.0.1.zip